Everyone has their “go-to books”. Well-worn and constantly referenced.

 Humans are first-and-foremost, tool users.
 We shape our tools and our tools shape us.

-The most ubiquitous and powerful tools are frequently overlooked.
+The most widespread and powerful tools are frequently overlooked.

 - Thinking, Fast and Slow, by Daniel Kahneman